 (c) by any affiliate or successor of a person mentioned in clause (a).

-Transfer of investment asset
+Transfer of investment interest

-24. The investment asset owner may transfer all or a portion of its rights and interests in an investment asset to any other investment asset owner, including by way of a transfer of a divided or an undivided interest, in accordance with the Financing Plan.
+24. An investment asset owner may transfer all or a portion of its rights and interests in an investment interest to any other investment asset owner, including by way of a transfer of a divided or an undivided interest, in accordance with the Financing Plan.

 [OLC Note: What is meant by “any other investment asset owner”?
-Do you mean to say anyone who already has the status of “investment asset owner” by virtue of the fact that the IESO has transferred a portion of the initial R.A. to that person previously?]
+Do you mean to say anyone who already has the status of “investment asset owner” by virtue of the fact that the IESO has transferred a portion of the initial R.A. to that person previously?][Yes – that’s the concept.]

 Validity of transfer

-25. (1) A transfer of a regulatory asset or an investment asset under this Act that is expressed to be a sale or an absolute assignment is a valid and enforceable sale and absolute assignment of the regulatory asset or investment asset, as the case may be, and confers upon the owner of the investment asset acquired a valid property right and interest in, to and under the applicable investment asset in accordance with the terms of the transfer.
+25. (1) A transfer of an investment interest under this Act is a valid and enforceable sale and absolute assignment of the investment interest and confers upon the owner of the investment interest acquired a valid property right and interest in, to and under the applicable investment interest in accordance with the terms of the transfer.

 Same

-(2) Without limiting subsection (1), any transfer that by its terms is intended to constitute a sale or absolute transfer shall be treated for all purposes as an absolute transfer of IESO’s right to recover the IESO funding shortfall or an investment asset owner’s right, title and interest in, to and under an investment asset, as applicable (or relevant portion thereof), and not merely as a pledge thereof, and upon such absolute transfer the transferor shall retain no right, title or interest in regulatory asset or the investment asset (or relevant portion thereof) subject to the transfer, including all rights to recover the IESO funding shortfall or the investment asset arising after such transfer.
+(2) Without limiting subsection (1), any transfer that by its terms is intended to constitute a sale or absolute transfer shall be treated for all purposes as an absolute transfer of an investment asset owner’s right, title and interest in, to and under an investment interest, as applicable (or relevant portion thereof), and not merely as a pledge thereof, and upon such absolute transfer the transferor shall retain no right, title or interest in the investment interest (or relevant portion thereof) subject to the transfer, including all rights to the investment interest arising after such transfer.

 [OLC Note: I have reproduced the requested language for now but I don’t understand what subs.
 (2) is saying that is different from subs.
 (1).]